 I love starting my morning with some protein, and scrambled eggs are usually my go-to.

-On cruises, however, the eggs at the buffet tend to be a miss, as it's not uncommon for cruise lines to use powered eggs, which have a squishy texture.
-Even if they're prepared fresh, scrambled eggs kept under heat lamps dry out quickly.
+On cruises, however, the eggs at the buffet tend to be a miss—it's not uncommon for cruise lines to use powered eggs, which have a squishy texture.
+Even if prepared fresh, scrambled eggs kept under heat lamps dry out quickly.
+The same is true for hardboiled eggs, which may be too hot to touch!

 Instead, I prefer to go to the made-to-order section and get an omelet.
 Not only am I guaranteed fresh eggs, but I also get to add spinach, cheese, and other customizations.

-Speaking of the buffet, you'll want to be careful that you put each utensil back in the correct space.
+Speaking of the buffet, you'll want to be careful to put each utensil back in the correct space.
 If you don't, it could lead to cross-contamination.

 So, for example, if you use tongs to pick up vegetables, do not place them near any meats.
-Additionally, if you see utensils that have fallen into a dish, flag down a crew member, so they can get you a fresh serving tool.
+Additionally, if you see utensils that have fallen into a dish, flag down a crew member, so they can get you a fresh serving tool and discard the contained food.

 Read more: 10 things you should never do at a cruise ship buffet